lino-framework/book/docs/specs/welfare/main.rst

 The admin main page
 ===================

-A technical tour into the main page of :ref:`welfare`.
+This describes the main page of :ref:`welfare`.

 .. contents::
-   :depth: 2
+   :depth: 1

 .. include:: /include/tested.rst